In eBay’s Autumn 2017 Sellers News release, they are introducing further policy updates, including a likely unwelcome change to product images.

 “They no longer want sellers as individuals.
 It is nothing but a price war.
 They want to let other sellers to use, sell the same items at a lower price.
 What matters if the picture is the same for a particular product?
 Only the price.
 If all sellers sell the same with the same picture the buyer will go for the lower price.
 It makes Ebay more unified.
 It makes Ebay a webshop where all glory (and fees) go to Ebay and all problems diverted to the seller.”

 “I quite literally spent months resizing all my thousands of images to be minimum 500px and as soon as this was done, I had to add product identifiers which took many more months.
 Then I was expected to check and remove any active content, and now they want me to spend months removing watermarks!
 I’m trying to run a frigging business here, but I cant grow and expand this business when I spend all my time editing my listing to your stupid rules.”

-eBay’s policy updates have come thick and fast over the last few months, which has caused a lot of headaches for many retailers, so these comments are not unexpected.
-There will be a few more on the way so we will keep you informed.
+eBay’s policy updates have come thick and fast over the last few months.
+As a result, it causes a lot of headaches for many retailers, and so these comments are what you’d expect.
+There will be a few more on the way so we will inform you of these.

-For more information on eBay Contact and Link’s policy update, please see our recent article:
+For more information on eBay Contact and Link’s policy update, please read our recent article here.